 Conallin, J. C., Dickens, C., Hearne, D., & Allan, C. (2017) Stakeholder Engagement in Environmental Water Management.
 In Horne, A.C., O’Donnell, E.L., Webb, J.A., Stewardson, M.J., Acreman, M. & Richter, B.D.
 (Eds) Water for the Environment: from Policy and Science to Implementation and Management.
 London, UK: Elsevier Academic Press. pp 129-151.

 Kingsford, R., Roux, D.J. , McLoughlin, C.M., Conallin, J. & Norris, V. (2017) Strategic adaptive management (SAM) of intermittent rivers and ephemeral streams.In Datry, T., Bonada, N., Boulton, A. (Eds) Intermittent Rivers and Ephemeral Streams.
 Ecology and Management.
 Academic Press. pp 535-562.

-Quantifying improved fisheries productivity at fish passage rehabilitation sites in Lao PDR.
-(2016-2020) Baumgartner, L., Ning, N., Horta, A., Conallin, J. with Thorncraft, G. (National University of Laos), Phonekhampheng, O. (National University of Laos), Singhanouvong, D. (Living Aquatic Resources Research Centre), Cooper, B. (UniSA) Marsden,T., (Australasian Fish Passage Services) Australian Centre for International Agricultural Research (ACIAR) & USAID, $2.6M (initial funding of $1.8M plus an additional $800,000 in 2018) Project details
+Quantifying biophysical and community impacts of improved fish passage in Lao PDR and Myanmar.
+(2016-2021) Baumgartner, L., Ning, N., Horta, A., Conallin, J. with Thorncraft, G. (National University of Laos), Phonekhampheng, O. (National University of Laos), Singhanouvong, D. (Living Aquatic Resources Research Centre), Cooper, B. (UniSA) Marsden,T., (Australasian Fish Passage Services) Australian Centre for International Agricultural Research (ACIAR) & USAID, $2.6M (initial funding of $1.8M plus an additional $800,000 in 2018) Project details